Strength and Conditioning Certifications in 2021 - The Best!

 • Other credentials

-• Recognition of credentials.
+• Value of credentials

-While this income isn’t much better than the average certified personal trainer salary, the prospect of working as a professional sports coach, a strength and conditioning expert makes your earning potential shoots up dramatically.
+While this income isnโ€™t much better than the average certified personal trainer salary, the prospect of working as a professional sports coach, a strength and conditioning expert allows you to have more stability in your career, especially if you work in a college or pro environment.
+In either case, you will naturally earn more as you work with higher level athletes.

 Pros vs. Cons